 Segall Group’s expanded area of activity

 Before purchasing the Bonanza G36, the Segall Group conducted a financial analysis to measure the benefits of aircraft ownership.
-A factory warranty and the convenience of a manufacturer-owned maintenance facility in nearby Wilmington, Delaware, aided the decision making.
+A factory warranty and the convenience of manufacturer-owned maintenance facilities aided the decision making.

 “So far the sales experience, the ownership experience, the maintenance experience—everything that Beechcraft has provided—has been stellar.”
 José Santana, Segall’s senior vice president of retail sales and leasing